On this page

 Source Cluster Configuration

-A MongoDB deployment that is managed by Cloud Manager or Ops Manager.
+A MongoDB deployment running MongoDB earlier than 6.0.8 that isn't monitored by Cloud Manager or Ops Manager.

 Use live migration (pull) where Atlas pulls data from the source deployment and requires access to the source deployment through the deployment's firewall.